fe1inae/grimoire/src/wiki/collapse/index.md

 computers should be good at what humans lack.

-of course, theres something to be said in the entertainment value. not netflix, but the theortical mathematics of computer science. that will always be desired to be explored, at least from some subsection of humanity.
+of course, theres something to be said in the entertainment value. not netflix, but the theoretical mathematics of computer science. that will always be desired to be explored, at least from some subsection of humanity.

 what is required